spreecode/react-font-picker/README.md

 # react-font-picker

 This is a ReactJS font picker component with Material Design styling as default styling.
-It exports the `<FontPicker>` component that works as standalone with local component state or with Redux.
+It exports the `<FontPicker>` component that works as standalone with local component state or with parent state / store (like Redux).

 ## Demo & Examples